tide-foundation/Tide-h4x-for-Privacy/README.md

 #### Running the Frontend Website

-1. In the frontend folder, open a console and run `npm run build`.
+1. In the Raziel.Front\ folder, open a console and run `npm run build`.
 This will build a production instance.
 1. Publish the results to your web app endpoint.
 An easy way to do this is via FTP.
 Alternatively you can run it locally by running `npm run serve` and open the browser to the endpoint shown.
 1. Login using your credentials from ‘Miscellaneous’ step 2